khadas/khadas_docs/linux/source/vim4/BootFromExtMedia.md

 ## Boot

-Insert your Bootable SD card or Thumbdrive into your SBC and power ON, the system will automatically boot from the SD card or Thumbdrive.
+Insert your Bootable SD card or Thumbdrive into your SBC and power on, the system will automatically boot from the SD card or Thumbdrive.

 ## See Also